The LEATHER & LGBTQ Cultural District is developing a Walking Tour of our special neighborhood, and we invite you to join in the project.

 - Photos from your personal archives.
 These will be most usable if:

 Please understand: Our final product will need to be carefully scripted, meticulously checked for historical accuracy and rights ownership, and professionally produced.
-So what you contribute might not be used in the final tour.
-We may ask you to rerecord the audio, for example, or give us permission to edit your material for length, etc. But you might contribute a gem that brings our tour to life!
+So what you contribute might not be used in the tour.
+But you might contribute a gem that brings our tour to life!
 So thanks in advance.

 - Provide names and whatever contact info you have, and be clear about their area of expertise, experience, etc.